Chitty Chitty Bang Bang Car Sales for Below Estimate

 Unfortunately, the wrong person gets abducted.
 Chased by the Potts and his children aboard the Chitty Chitty Bang Bang, they fly all the way to Vulgaria and learn of the tyranny which is plaguing the kingdom.

-After receiving aid by the toymaker and the imprisoned children, they free the grandfather and restore freedom to the kingdom before flying home in the iconic car.
+After receiving aid from the toymaker and the imprisoned children, they free the grandfather and restore freedom to the kingdom before flying home in the iconic car.

 The Batmobile from the 60s and now the original car from Chitty Chitty Bang Bang are examples of the cars we would happily trade the latest supercar for.